 Open for use

-Members of the City of Calgary, the Alberta government and federal government have been very supportive of the project idea.
-All governments require the project to advance further before they would consider fully supporting the project.
-The Alberta government provided a small grant to the Alberta River Surfing Association towards the Feasibility Study and Concept Design.
+The project has been presented to a wide range of stakeholders and all have been supportive and want more information on the project.
+Stakeholders have provided comments on the project and those comments are included in the project plans.
+The Alberta government provided a significant grant to the Alberta River Surfing Association towards developing the project.
 No funds have been provided by the City of Calgary towards the project.
+Stakeholders contacted included: